dnwiebe/Traveling-Salesman-Skeleton/README.md

 For this modified version of the Traveling Salesman, you'll want to write code that can, given a starting location, produce the route from that starting location that visits all the other locations for the lowest possible total cost.
-You'll have data for both costs of both time and distance, but you'll only use one kind at once.
+You'll have data for costs of both time and distance, but you'll only use one kind at once.

 #### Modifications